farikonsec/security-guide-for-developers/README.md

 13. Attacks: When the bad guys arrive
 13.1 Clickjacking
 13.2 Cross Site Request Forgery
-13.3 Denial of Service
+13.3 Xidmətdən İmtina
 13.4 Server Side Request Forgery
 14. [Stats about vulnerabilities discovered in Internet Companies](vulnerabilities-stats.md)
 15. On reinventing the wheel, and making it square
 15.1 Security libraries and packages for Python
 15.2 Security libraries and packages for Node/JS
-15.3 Learning resources
+15.3 Öyrənmə mənbələri
 16. Maintaining a good security hygiene
-17. Security Vs Usability
+17. Təhlükəsizlik və rahat istifadə etmə
 18. Back to Square 1: The Security Checklist explained